 - The Women’s Mountain Bikes Scam (Why You Should Not Buy a Women’s Mountain Bike)

 Hardtail bikes are best for beginners, and advanced riders alike.
 When I started my mountain biking journey, I benefited the most from them.
-I had more room to explore my interests since the bikes are durable, and I was not afraid to go on rocky trails.
+I had more room to explore my interests since the bikes were durable, and I was not afraid to go on rocky trails.
 It did take double the effort though!

 Now that you know the advantages and disadvantages and which will suit you best in the long run of both bikes, Which one are you going to vote for?
-Let us know in the comment section below.
+Let me know in the comment section below.
 Happy Ridding!